awsdocs/amazon-elasticache-docs/doc_source/redis/BestPractices.BGSAVE.md

 You can also use `reserved-memory` parameter to reduce the amount of memory Redis uses on the box\.

-For more information on Redis\-specific parameters in ElastiCache, see [Redis Specific Parameters](ParameterGroups.Redis.md)\.
+For more information on Redis\-specific parameters in ElastiCache, see [Redis\-specific parameters](ParameterGroups.Redis.md)\.

 For information on creating and modifying parameter groups, see [Creating a Parameter Group](ParameterGroups.Creating.md) and [Modifying a Parameter Group](ParameterGroups.Modifying.md)\.